intel/llvm/llvm/lib/SYCLNativeCPUUtils/compiler_passes/compiler_pipeline/docs/utils.rst

 Vector only
 ^^^^^^^^^^^

-If the Barrier Pass is run on a vectorized kernel for which no `vecz` linking metadata is found to identify the scalar kernel, or if a scalar kernel is found but one of the conditions listed above hold, then the kernel is emitted using the vector kernel only.
+If the `WorkItemLoopsPass`_ is run on a vectorized kernel for which no `vecz` linking metadata is found to identify the scalar kernel, or if a scalar kernel is found but one of the conditions listed above hold, then the kernel is emitted using the vector kernel only.
 It is assumed that if no scalar kernel is found it is because targets know that one is not required.

 Scalar only
 ^^^^^^^^^^^

-If the Barrier pass is run on a scalar kernel then only the scalar kernel is used.
+If the `WorkItemLoopsPass`_ is run on a scalar kernel then only the scalar kernel is used.

 OptimalBuiltinReplacementPass
 -----------------------------